annsabin/Kickstarter-Challenge-Module-1/README.md

 ### Conclusions based on goals

 Goals above $45000 should be reconsidered given their near 100% chance to fail.
 To maximize chances of success, goals should focus on campaigns aiming for  $1000 to $450000.
-Based on previous yearly records, the goals most likely to succeed will be in two ranges: one under $1000 and one between $35-45000.
+Based on previous yearly records, the goals most likely to succeed will fall in two ranges: one under $1000 and one between $35-45000.

 ### Dataset limitations